buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 📺 Where does the Live Kick-Off Happen?
 ---------------------------------------

-They'll be happening at <https://www.twitch.tv/buildspace>.
-Be sure to make an account on Twitch ahead of time so you'll be able to chat during the stream!
+It'll be happening on <https://www.twitch.tv/buildspace>.
+The recording will be posted on the Discord as well.